Recipe: Cheesy Tex-Mex Rice

 Take this rice dish to your next potluck and just watch what happens.
 I guarantee you people will be scraping up the last grains of rice from the bottom of the bowl and begging for the recipe.

-4 cups cooked and cooled rice (either brown or white rice is equally good here)
+cooked and cooled rice (either brown or white rice)

 Combine all the ingredients in a big bowl, starting with one teaspoon each of the chili powder and salt (you can adjust later to taste).
 Stir until everything is evenly mixed, squishing the tomatoes against the side of the bowl as you go.

 Set a cast-iron or nonstick skillet over medium heat.
 Add the rice mix and spread it evenly over the bottom of the pan.
-Cook for 30-40 minutes, stirring every five minutes.
+Cook for 30 to 40 minutes, stirring every five minutes.
 Be patient and don't be tempted to stir more frequently!

 The cheese will melt and start to form a burnt-looking crust on the bottom of the pan.
 Every time you stir, scrape up this crust and mix it back into the rice.
 The whole dish will gradually pick up a deep, almost chocolate-like flavor from the seared cheese.
 (If you actually smell or see smoke, turn down the heat a little or scrape a little more frequently.)
 Taste it every so often during cooking and stir in more salt or chili powder as needed.